 “I didn’t betray you, Abelard.
 It’s nothing personal, either.”
 In my line of work, it seldom was.
 “Now, let’s say you make this easy on both of us by getting up.”
 Abelard appeared to have his insides well in hand, so I didn’t think my request was entirely out of the question.
 It would make my job so much easier.

 “You’ve killed me, my dear, dear friend.
 I bleed, and soon I shall die.”

-With shaky hands, he undid the coin-stuffed belt and held it out to me.
-“Take it, my friend."
-He gestured with a flabby arm.
-"It’s yours.
-Only…let me live.
+With shaking hands, he undid the coin-stuffed belt and held it out to me.
+“Take it, my friend.
+It’s yours.
+Only…let me live!
 I beg it of you.”

-Evisceration was a slow, painful, horrible way to die.
-It was to Abelard’s fortune that I was here.
+Evisceration was a slow, painful way to die.
+It was, however, to Abelard’s fortune that I’d taken this job.
 I’d make the first cut like my employer wanted, let it bleed for a while, then follow it up with a quick stab under his arm and into his heart.
 No one would examine him that closely to notice the mercy stroke.
 I wasn’t a complete monster.